/var/cache is intended for cached data from

 the application and rebooting the system.

-Files located under /var/cache
+Files located under /var/cache may be

 expired in an application specific manner, by the system